EYFS 2021 – Meeting Requirements

 Areas of Learning

 The seven areas of learning are known collectively as the ‘Educational Programmes’ or may also be referred to as the ‘early years curriculum.’
-Whilst the headings for the seven areas of learning remain the same, their descriptions have been re-written in greater detail.

 Early Learning Goals

-The Early Learning Goals have also been revised to make them clearer and more specific however the guidance states that they should not be used as a curriculum and that their purpose is to support teachers to make a best-fit judgement regarding children’s readiness for year 1.
-Pre-reception providers are not required to use the early learning goals.
+The level of development children should be expected to have attained by the end of the EYFS is defined by the early learning goals (ELGs) however the guidance states that they should not be used as a curriculum and that their purpose is to support teachers to make a best-fit judgement regarding children’s readiness for year 1.

-Literacy – Development will now be measured against three ELGs – Comprehension, Word Reading and Writing
+Literacy Comprehension, Word Reading and Writing

-Mathematics – Revised to Number and Numerical Patterns
+Mathematics Number and Numerical Patterns

 Section 2 – Assessment

 Practitioners should use their knowledge of the child alongside their professional judgement when assessing whether a child is at the expected level of development.
-There is no requirement for physical evidence of ongoing assessment, however practitioners must keep parents and carers up to date with their child’s progress and address any learning and development needs in partnership with parents and/or carers, and any relevant professionals where required.

-Whilst there is a clear and welcome shift away from paperwork and ‘tick lists’ providers will still need to be able to demonstrate that they know children well, understand where they are in their development in relation to the new EYFS framework and explain the methods used to support their progress.
-If keeping learning folders and tracking documents helps us to do this, communicate and share their learning with parents and also refresh our memories prior to inspection then keeping development records is not necessarily a bad thing.
+Whilst there is no requirement for physical evidence of ongoing assessment, if keeping learning folders and tracking documents helps us to, communicate and share learning with parents, and refresh our memories prior to inspection then keeping development records is not necessarily a bad thing.

-❓Think about the development records you keep and ask yourself what is beneficial to you, families and most importantly the children?
+Think about the development records you keep and ask yourself what is beneficial to you, families and most importantly the children?
 What methods of communication and sharing information with parents are working best and allow you to enhance experiences and what are you doing that you feel takes too much time away from providing hands on quality care?
 Perhaps shifting to a digital solution will allow for greater efficiency, more flexibility and better organisation?

 👉CLICK HERE for a FREE trial of the MindingKids App